Jordjan2002/DIC_A2/README.md

 # Festival Clean-Up Robot Environment

-This repository contains a custom OpenAI Gym (Gymnasium) environment for simulating a robot that collects trash on a festival terrain.
+This repository contains a custom OpenAI Gym (Gymnasium) environment for simulating a robot that collects trash on the Flux Field of the TU/e.
 The robot moves around, picks up trash, and drops it off at bins when full.

 The environment is built to support reinforcement learning, with a continuous state space and a discrete action space.